This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Cover and cook on low for 2-4 hours.

-Serve warm straight out of the slow cooker, filtering out the whole spices if desired.
+Serve warm in individual mugs straight out of the crock pot, filtering out the whole spices if desired.
 If using spiced rum or bourbon add one ounce per glass.

 Garnish with a cinnamon sick, orange slice, apple slices and cranberries.